Death Cult (EP): Development

 During Death Cult's 1983 tour, Duffy was often seen wearing a green beret with a Vietnam War-era 5th Special Forces Group beret flash along with tiger stripe fatigues.
 Duffy later referred to it as "Apocalypse Now chic".

 Original 1983 EP

 The original EP was released only in 12" format, solely in the United Kingdom, France and Japan.
 The photograph that appeared on the front sleeve was taken by renowned Vietnam War photographer Tim Page.
-The group's logo and the lettering on the EP picture sleeve were done by bassist Jaime Stewart.
+The group's logo and the lettering on the EP picture sleeve were done by bassist Jamie Stewart.

 The initial UK 12" release included a folded A4 insert written by Tom Vague which included information on the group in the form of a series of short interviews.